EasySimpleCool/blog-tokens/README.md

 1. Edit token files in the `tokens` directory
 2. Run `npm run process-tokens` to update CSS variables
-3. View changes in the browser
+3. Run `npm run dev` to start the local development server with auto-reload
+4. Make changes to HTML or CSS files and see them update in real-time

 ### Using Tokens Studio for Figma